geometalab/MSE-Database-Seminar-Triple-Stores/README.md

 # MSE Seminar Data Base Systems Spring 17 on Triple Stores
 This is the repository for the MSE Seminar Data Base Systems Spring 2017 on "Evaluating Open Source Triple Stores with Massive Data from the example of Virtuoso Universal DB Server, Apache Jena TDB and RDFLib/PostgreSQL DB".

-## Dataset
+## The Benchmark

 For this seminar we use the "Berlin SPARQL Benchmark" (BSBM, v3.1 2011): http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/ with dataset Product.

+### Queries

-Queries: For the benchmark we implement the following queries: http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/ExploreUseCase/index.html
+For the benchmark we implement the following queries: http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/ExploreUseCase/index.html

+### Dataset

 In order to get the data we used the data generation tool: http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/BenchmarkRules/index.html#datagenerator .